PandaPover/databricks-exec-code-mcp/README.md

-#  Databricks MCP Code Execution Template via Databricks Command Execution API
+#  Databricks MCP Code Execution Template via Command Execution API

 ## 🎯 What This Does